 Each April, if you’re 55 or over and taking your LGPS pension, (or under 55 and have a dependents or ill-health pension), your pension will be increased each year in line with the cost of living.
 This is based on Consumer Price Index (CPI) as at September of the previous year.

 If you are under 55 and you are receiving a pension for any other reason, it will normally be paid at a flat rate until 55.
 At 55 your pension will increase to the amount it would have been, had the increases been added to your pension from your date of leaving.

 How is the increase applied?

-If you are under state pension age, your LGPS pension is increased by the fund.
-Once you reach state pension age, the Department for Work & Pensions (DWP) pays the increase on the Guaranteed Minimum Pension (GMP) part of your LGPS pension, with your state pension.
-However, the fund pays the first 3% increase on the GMP for membership after April 1988.
+If you are under State Pension age, your LGPS pension is increased by the us.
+Once you reach State Pension age, the Department for Work & Pensions (DWP) pays the increase on the Guaranteed Minimum Pension (GMP) part of your LGPS pension, with your state pension.
+However, we pay the first 3% increase on the GMP for membership after April 1988.

 All increases to a GMP for membership before 1988, are paid by the DWP as part of your state pension.

 What is a Guaranteed Minimum Pension (GMP)?

-Once you reach state pension age, your pension will be compared with this GMP and increased to the rate of your GMP, if it is higher.
+Once you reach State Pension age, your pension will be compared with this GMP and increased to the rate of your GMP, if it’s higher.
 In most cases, your LGPS pension is higher than your GMP.